 - Chief Operating Officer (COO) has responsibility for information management and is responsible for data access and policy implementation issues.

-- Operations Staff are the data custodians.
+- Operations Staff Members are the data custodians.
 The custodian is responsible for providing a secure infrastructure in support of the data, including, but not limited to, providing physical security, backup and recovery processes, granting access privileges to system users as authorized by the COO or their designee, and implementing and administering controls over the information.

-- Data User are individuals who need and use data as part of their assigned duties or in fulfillment of assigned roles or functions within the Company & Customer community.
+- Data Users are individuals who need and use data as part of their assigned duties or in fulfillment of assigned roles or functions within the Company & Customer community.
 Individuals who are given access to sensitive data have a position of special trust and as such are responsible for protecting the security and integrity of those data.

 Enforcement measures implemented for data security will be dictated by the data-classification level.
 Measures will include an appropriate combination of the following:

 - Encryption requirements